Omni-guides/Tuxborn/README-New.md

 # Introduction

-### <ins>IMPORTANT</ins>

-Only a Public Test build of Tuxborn is currently installable, due to a mod used in the previously stable version vanishing from Nexus Mods.

-We are working as fast as we can to bring this public test to a final, stable 1.0 release.
-Unfortunately, we cannot at this time guarantee that saves will be compatible between this Public Test build, and the final release.

-Thank you for your understanding.

 ### <ins>About Tuxborn</ins>

-Introducing **Tuxborn**, a performance-focused Wabbajack Modlist, with profiles tailored for both handheld devices and Laptops/Desktop PCs.
+Introducing **Tuxborn**, a performance/content-focused Wabbajack Modlist, with profiles tailored for both handheld devices and Laptops/Desktop PCs.

 If you need support or wish to chat about Tuxborn, join the [Aetherius Modding Discord](https://discord.gg/xRrHRsb5e9) , grab the Tuxborn role from Channels & Roles and look for us in the #txbn-general channel - support queries can be directed to the #txbn-support discord forum.
 Or if you just want to chat about Wabbajack Modlists on Steam Deck/Linux in general, then drop by the #unofficial-linux-help channel of the [Official Wabbajack Discord](https://discord.gg/wabbajack).

-Inspired by the likes of Septimus, Eldryn and Redoran, Tuxborn was initially created to fill a gap in the Wabbajack Modlist landscape – A Modlist that specifically targets the performance profile of the Valve Steam Deck.
+Inspired by the likes of Septimus, Eldryn and Redoran, Tuxborn was initially created to fill a gap in the Wabbajack Modlist landscape – A Modlist that at a minimume targets the performance profile of the Valve Steam Deck and midrange pc on the higher end.
 Since inception, Tuxborn has evolved to become a great option for those using less powerful PCs or laptops, as well as the full range of handheld PCs that are now on the market.

 Tuxborn supports only the Anniversary Edition of Skyrim on Steam, updated to **v1.6.1170**.
 You **must own Skyrim Anniversary Edition** to run Tuxborn.